 Ovintiv sponsors defined benefit and defined contribution plans, providing pension and other post-employment benefits ("OPEB") to its employees in the U.S. and Canada.
 As of January 1, 2003, the defined benefit pension plan was closed to new entrants.
 The average remaining service period of active employees participating in the defined benefit pension plan is four years and the average remaining life expectancy of inactive employees is 13 years.
-The average remaining service period of the active employees participating in the OPEB plan is nine years.
+The average remaining service participating in the OPEB plan is nine years.